astropy/astroquery/docs/vo_service_discovery/vo_service_discovery.rst

 The value of ``'access_url'`` specifies the endpoint for the service.

 Documentation of the service may be found in the ``'reference_url'`` values.
-You can use a function from the Python standard library to open the second url in a web browser.
+You can use a function from the Python standard library to open the second URL in a web browser.

 .. code-block:: python